michael105/blog/README.md

 The entries are stored as issues.
 Comments welcome.
-Obviously, you'll need a GitHub account to comment.
+You need a GitHub account to comment.

 There's an overview. https://github.com/users/michael105/projects/2/views/1